 Public drop-in sessions

-Representatives from Transport Scotland and our design consultants will be on hand to discuss the design and assessment work and answer any questions.
+Representatives from Transport Scotland and our design consultants were available to discuss the design and assessment work and answer any questions.

 October / November 2017